WotLK Classic Arcane Mage Guide

 Expansive Mind — Intellect increased by 5%.

-Best Professions for Arcane Mages
+Best Professions for Arcane Mage

 Engineering is simply the best profession.
 Explosives, such as